Why Is Ronda Worth the Drive From Sabinillas?

 Best light for photographs: Morning or late afternoon.
 Midday is harsh and washes out the colour.

-Plaza de Toros — Spain's Oldest Bullring
+Plaza de Toros — One of Spain's Oldest Bullrings

 The attached museum covers the history of bullfighting in Ronda, featuring original posters, costumes, and equipment.
 Ronda is considered the birthplace of modern bullfighting, where Francisco Romero first established the on-foot fighting style in the 18th century, moving away from the mounted style.